Planning A House renovation? Stop! Follow This On Tip Now

 Are you planning a house renovation?
-If you are you’re probably focusing on the paint colours, flooring or tiles.
+Then you’re probably focusing on the paint colours, flooring or tiles.
 But you could be missing out on one vital step that you need to do BEFORE the builders arrive.
 This one thing could save you £1000s and protect your home from disaster.
-Read on to learn more.

-When you are starting any house renovation project – big or small – it’s important to make sure that your home is completely protected from any potential building disasters.
 You’ll need to make sure your home is properly insured covering your building work to make sure you and your home are protected.
 Most people don’t follow this one simple rule that could save you £1000s if things go wrong!

 Planning a House renovation?
 Read on!